Site icon MIND FOR LIFE

 Considering the science behind positive thinking, here are a few ways you can think more positively in your life and ultimately live happier.

-- Take Time to Meditate or Pray.
+2. Take Time to Meditate or Pray.
 In her research, Fredrickson shows that people who meditate regularly have more positive emotions.
 Meditation is nothing more than focused thought.
 Prayer is really recognizing who God is and what He really thinks about you.
 For many people, their perspective of God has been one that sees God as a brutal overlord who wants to punish them for their sin.
-Instead of looking at God like that, read this to understand what God really thinks about you.
+Instead of looking at God like that, know that God loves you for who you are.

 Remember this – you can change!
 It all starts with thinking in a different way.